-Highlighted Education and Arts researchers
+Faculty of Education and Arts

-School of Creative Arts
+School of Creative Industries

-Drama, Theatre And Performance Studies
+Drama, Theatre and Performance Studies

 Dr Gillian Arrighi is interested in the circus, the role of children in the entertainment industry, and the arts/health nexus, particularly the impact creative engagement has on everyday life.
 Her research investigates the social significance of the growth of community-based circus and circus skills groups since the 1970s.